syncfusion-content/ej2-navigations-docs/ej2-javascript/carousel/animations-and-transitions.md

 ## Swipe Modes

-In the carousel, [`swipeMode`](../api/carousel/#swipemode) property allows to specifies whether the slide transition should occur while performing swiping via touch/mouse.
-The slide swiping is enabled or disabled using bitwise operators.
-The swiping is disabled using ‘~’ bitwise operator.
+In the carousel, the [`swipeMode`](../api/carousel/#swipemode) property allows specifying whether the slide transition should occur while performing swiping via touch or mouse.
+The slide swiping is enabled or disabled using the bitwise operator.

+The following are the different swipe modes available in the carousel:

 * CarouselSwipeMode.Touch - Allows the user to slide the slides using touch actions.
 * CarouselSwipeMode.Mouse - Allows the user to slide the slides using mouse actions.